feel-co/ndg/ndg/docs/POSTPROCESSING.md

 cases the cost is negligible, and the decrease of the document size is well worth the penalty.
 However, this feature is completely optional.

-If you are deploying your documentation to production, and if bandwith and file size matters you will almost certainly want to enable minification.
+If you are deploying your documentation to production, and if bandwidth and file size matters you will almost certainly want to enable minification.
 This is a low-risk, high-reward feature that will likely yield faster page loads.
 You will, however, want to disable minification if you are developing locally and